aun1414/Health-and-Fitness-Management-System/README.md

 # MedChain
-A mobile application built to store patient health records using blockchain, IPFS and React Native
+A decentralized mobile application built to store patient health records using blockchain, IPFS and React Native

 |  |   | |